ronen-aniti-projects/Quadcopter-Planning-System/README.md

-# Path and Trajectory Planning System for Quadcopters Navigating Dense Urban Environments
+# Integrated Path and Trajectory Planning System for Autonomous Quadcopter Navigation in Dense Outdoor Urban Environments

-## Summary
-I developed an integrated path and trajectory planning system for drone navigation in dense urban environments.
-Given an obstacle bounding box map, this system can plan trajectories between any two locations that are near-shortest distance, smooth, collision free, and conformant to a user defined average speed.The system processes obstacle data, constructs a graph, plans a coarse path using the A* algorithm, refines that path using RRT, then finally plans a trajectory through those points using a polynomial trajectory algorithm.
-This was a self-directed project, and I am planning on building on it as a first-semester M.Eng student in Robotics Engineering at University of Maryland, College Park.

-## Obstacle Definition

-I define the obstacle processing subsystem.
-The way I implement the obstacle processing subsystem is Y. The way each of these parts works is by Z. I know the obstacle processing subsystem works is because of this.

-## Global Planning Subsystem

-I design the global planning subsystem to achieve the goal of X. The way I implement the global planning subsystem is Y. The way each of these parts works is by Z. I know the global planning subsystem works because of this.

-## Local Planning Subsystem

-## Trajectory Planning Subsystem
+## Overview
+The goal of this independent project was to gain experience with path and trajectory planning algorithms, C++, and to prepare to begin a course of formal study at University of Maryland, College Park: the M.Eng. in Robotics Engineering.

+To this end, I have, with this project, developed an integrated path and trajectory planning system in C++ that does well to compute smooth, collision-free, near shortest-distance trajectory plans between any two points on large, obstacle-dense 3D maps of outdoor urban spaces.
+I designed the planning system to comprise three main subsystems: coarse path planning with A* graph search, refined path planning with RRT, and trajectory planning with a 7th order polynomial solver I built from first principles that does well to approximate minimum snap trajectories.

-## System Validation
+## Performance and Validation
-I design a system level test to achieve the goal of Y. The way I implement the test is by this.
-The results are this.
-The results show this.
+Through Monte Carlo simulations, I have thus far characterized the performance of the system as follows:
+- Global Path Planning: <0.2s for target waypoints ~259m apart.
+- Local Path Planning: <0.12s for waypoints spaced ~50m apart.
+- Trajectory Planning: <0.15s to solve for time-ordered trajectory between ~100 waypoints spaced 1m apart.

+Trajectories between points are typified with this example of a plan computed between (0,0,0) and (200,200,200) using a desired average speed of 2 m/s.

+As I developed this project, I've considered optimizations, performance tradeoffs, and technical challenges, including the following, which I worked to solve:
+- Balancing global planning resolution with execution time -- I solved by finding a middle-ground planning resolution
+- Efficiently finding the nearest obstacle to a query point given datasets with >4000 obstacle -- I solved by employing a spatial data structure called a KDTree
+- Constructing a trajectory planner the generates smooth trajectories between waypoints -- I solved by building a custom 7th order polynomial interpolation module from first principles

+## Dependencies
+This project depends on a KDTree library called KDTree (by J. Frederico Carvalho) and the Eigen library.

-## Conclusion
+## Note
+This is an evolving project.
+I hope to expand on this project this semester in ENPMXXXX (Planning) as a first semester M.Eng. student at University of Maryland, College Park.